tomtschernko/sj2425-4dhif-pos-webapi-project-template/README.md

 # Web Application project

+Group work with two persons.

 **IMPORTANT:**

-- Group work with two persons.
-- Every week at least one Commit/Push per team member.
+- Regular commits are relevant to the grade for this and all other exercises.
 - Commits also in every practical work hour.
+- It is a NO-GO to put the entire code of the exercise into a single commit.
 - **Start modelling with Plant UML.**

 ## What should be included: